 Answers to Frequently Asked Questions (FAQs) regarding the PFAS Investigation and Management Program are available below.
 As the investigations progress, FAQs will be added and updated.

-Defence is undertaking a long term detailed site investigation of Jervis Bay Range Facility and surrounding areas to understand the extent and levels of per- and poly-fluoroalkyl substances (PFAS) including perfluorooctane sulfonate (PFOS), perfluorohexane sulfonate (PFHxS), perfluorooctanoic acid (PFOA) on, or in the vicinity of the base.
-Please refer to the Summary of the Investigation page on this website for more information.
+Defence is undertaking a detailed environmental investigation of Jervis Bay Range Facility and surrounding areas to understand the extent and levels of per- and poly-fluoroalkyl substances (PFAS) including perfluorooctane sulfonate (PFOS), perfluorohexane sulfonate (PFHxS), perfluorooctanoic acid (PFOA) on, or in the vicinity of the base.
+A summary of the investigation is available on the Jervis Bay investigation homepage.

 Per- and poly-fluoroalkyl substances (PFAS) are a group of man-made compounds that have been used for various applications around the world since the 1950’s, including Australia.